madhavmehndiratta/blog/_posts/2020-06-17-sumo-1-vulnhub-walkthrough.md

 ```
 <p align="justify"> That’s it!
 Thanks for reading.
 Stay tuned for similar walkthroughs and much more coming up in the near future!
 If you have any queries, you can contact me <a href="/contact">here.</a> </p>

-NOTE: The awesome artwork used in this article was created by <a href="https://dribbble.com/MarkusM">Markus Magnusson.</a>
+NOTE: The awesome artwork used in this article was created by <a href="https://dribbble.com/MarkusM" rel=”nofollow”>Markus Magnusson.</a>